 Other animals who frequent the property include coyotes, otters, eagles, ducks, geese, Sandhill Cranes and spring peeper frogs.

-Moving on When the children were young, the Amundsons used the cabin all summer long.
+When the children were young, the Amundsons used the cabin all summer long.
 Over time, however, the family stopped going as much and, ultimately, sold the property in 2010.

 Though they no longer own the place, the Amundsons treasure the memories they created, like the time Uncle Doug got stuck in the mud.
 Or the day when the kids and their cousins played for hours, not with Barbie dolls or LEGOs but with slippery, slimy leeches.